Holiday Play Schemes for Children

 Charity information: Hestia

-By hearing from the children themselves, we will learn how their self-esteem and self-confidence has changed, and whether they feel more positive about the future and their safety.
+By hearing from the children themselves, we will learn how their self-esteem and self-confidence have changed, and whether they feel more positive about the future and their safety

-We will report through our bi-monthly newsletter, case study updates on our website and by issuing tailored reports as necessary.
+We will report through our monthly newsletter, case study updates on our website and by issuing tailored reports as necessary

-Amount Heading Description £1,560 Volunteer Expenses 2 volunteers per borough, for 2 days p/w, for 6 weeks, at a rate of £13 pp per day £3,200 Travel Travel to and from activities.
-Calculated at an average rate of £8 per return trip for 400 people £4,000 Entrance fees Average entrance fee of £10 pp, 20 people per borough attending each trip, running 4 trips £500 Materials Arts, crafts and sports materials for each of our 5 sites £2,000 Healthy food Provision of healthy meals for all participating in our play scheme programme
+Amount Heading Description £1,560 Volunteer Expenses 2 volunteers per borough, at a rate of £13 pp per day £3,200 Travel Travel to and from activities.
+Calculated at an average rate of £8 per return trip for 400 people £4,800 Entrance fees Average entrance fee of £12 pp, 20 people per borough attending each trip, running at least 4 trips £500 Materials Arts, crafts and sports materials for each of our 5 sites

-The project will run in the summer of 2017/18, across 5 of the London boroughs where we run refuges for victims of domestic abuse.
-The activities provided may take place outside of these boroughs, but will remain in the local area.
+The project will run throughout the year, during school holidays, across 5 of the London boroughs where we run refuges for victims of domestic abuse.
+The activities provided may take place outside of these boroughs, but will remain in the local area

-Our beneficiaries will be the children staying in our refuges in the summer of 2017/18.
+Our beneficiaries will be the children staying in our refuges throughout the year.
 The children will predominantly be under the age of 18, all of whom will have arrived at a refuge, with their mother, following domestic abuse.

 Hestia Housing and Support is the largest provider of domestic abuse refuges across London.
 Hestia has over 45 years of experience and last year provided services to over 9000 individuals, we: